EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Introduction

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}} or where the protection needs to work over a variety of underlying protocols.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
 A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{RFC8152}}), which builds on the Concise Binary Object Representation (CBOR) {{I-D.ietf-cbor-7049bis}}.
-Object Security for Constrained RESTful Environments (OSCORE) {{I-D.ietf-core-object-security}} is a method for application-layer protection of the Constrained Application Protocol (CoAP), using COSE.
+Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} is a method for application-layer protection of the Constrained Application Protocol (CoAP), using COSE.

 In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a lightweight key exchange protocol providing perfect forward secrecy and identity protection.
 Authentication is based on credentials established out of band, e.g. from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
 EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK), and public key certificates.
 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
 A main use case for EDHOC is to establish an OSCORE security context.
 EDHOC uses COSE for cryptography, CBOR for encoding, and CoAP for transport.
 By reusing existing libraries, the additional code footprint can be kept very low.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.ietf-ace-oscore-profile}}.